MT12

 Myth and Theatre Festival

-In 2005 it returned to Malérargues, the Roy Hart Centre, for a cycle on "Myths of the Voice", of which the last one was July 1 to 13 2008 titled: "Scheherazade, and her voice today".
+In 2005 it returned to Malérargues, the Roy Hart Centre, for a cycle on "Myths of the Voice", of which the last one was in July 2008 titled: "Scheherazade, and her voice today".

 Past themes of the Festival